Overall Score 6.2 Represents average audio ecosystem compatibility score.

 less than that of JBL Wave Beam by 1.4 hours

-Samsung Galaxy Buds Live, the device supports wireless charging.
-To charge the device, you simply put down on a supported charging pad.
+The Samsung Galaxy Buds Live, the device supports wireless charging.
+To charge the earbuds, you simply put down on a compatible charging pad.

-The JBL Wave Beam have a battery level indicator, an indicator alerts you when the device has a low battery.
-Its lights display the charging status of your earbuds and charging case.
+The JBL Wave Beam have a battery level indicator, an indicator shows you when the device has a low battery.
+Its lights display the charging state of your earbuds and charging case.

-Samsung Galaxy Buds Live too have a battery level indicator, charging indicators enable you to tell the charging state of your earbuds, if charged fully, or having a low battery.
+Samsung Galaxy Buds Live too have a battery level indicator, charging indicators allow you determine the charging state of your device, whether fully charged, or having a low battery.

-JBL Wave Beam have USB TYPE-C, an industry-standard connector for transmitting both data and power through a single cable.
+The JBL Wave Beam use USB TYPE-C, a standard connector for transmitting both data and power in a single cable.

-Samsung Galaxy Buds Live too use USB TYPE-C. This USB-C plug comes along with most current electronics.
+Samsung Galaxy Buds Live too support USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.

-The JBL Wave Beam have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+JBL Wave Beam have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data transfers between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.

 Samsung Galaxy Buds Live has a Bluetooth version of 5,